brainhack-school2020/ADHDsubtypes_project/README.md

 | Conners Scale | Acccuracy = 73.68%, p = 0.009| Accuracy: 73.68%, p = 0.019|
 | IVA-II        | Accuracy = 52.6%, p = 0.67   | Accuracy = 52.6%, p = 0.76 |

-Finally, we also tried predicting gender according to Eeg distribution.
+Finally, we also tried predicting sex according to Eeg distribution.
 This classification yielded the best results, with and without PCA.

 | Feature| Knn result using PCA         | Knn result without PCA     |
 | :-----:|:----------------------------:| :-------------------------:|